TheJambo/awesome-testing/README.md

 - [ProxySwitcher](https://chrome.google.com/webstore/detail/proxy-switcher-manager/onnfghpihccifgojkpnnncpagjcdbjod) - We all have to mess with proxies, this makes it a lot easier when using Test/Prod/localhost proxies.
 - [Full Page Screenshot](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl) - For when PrintScreen isn't big enough.
 - [Form Filler](https://chrome.google.com/webstore/detail/form-filler/bnjjngeaknajbdcgpfkgnonkmififhfo) - Large forms can be really irritating to fill out each time, speed it up with dummy data.
-- [Bug Magnet](https://chrome.google.com/webstore/detail/bug-magnet/efhedldbjahpgjcneebmbolkalbhckfi) - A wonderful extension that suggests values based on the field type.
+- [Bug Magnet](https://chrome.google.com/webstore/detail/bug-magnet/efhedldbjahpgjcneebmbolkalbhckfi) - Suggests values based on the field type.
-- [Check All](https://chrome.google.com/webstore/detail/check-all/nnbihdpkeohjdfncchjhidbbonnihaob) - Check all the checkboxes!
+- [Check All](https://chrome.google.com/webstore/detail/check-all/nnbihdpkeohjdfncchjhidbbonnihaob) - "Select All" is often not available.
+Why not bring your own?

 ### Other
 - [Colour Blindness Simulator](https://altreus.github.io/colourblind/) - Simulate all types of Colour Blindness instantly!